bnclabs/gofast/README.md

                              | tag 4 | hdr-data |
 ```

-* Entire package is encoded as CBOR byte-array.
+* Entire packet is encoded as CBOR byte-array.
 * `len` is nothing but the byte-array length (Major-type-2).
 * Payload shall always be encoded as CBOR byte-array.
 * HDR-DATA shall always be encoded as CBOR map.